corsairmarks/serpentoid_portraits_revisited/mod/README.md

 * Split the Serpentoid traint into several, optional traits that are updated (and are available for you to use on your own empires too): Serpentoid Acumen, Serpentoid Cunning, and Serpentoid Indolence
 * Update the custom Space Pyramid building that is buildable once per ruler of the Ancient Technosethi custom empire
 * Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Automatically choose clothing based on Pop jobs and choose phenotype based on pop strata

 ## Compatibility